wildlyinaccurate/second/README.md

 # Second web API

+## TODO

+- Mock `morph-require` and support transitive / at-runtime module
+- Better support for Morph requester formats
+- Cache expensive operations between requests
+- Formalise some specs that can be converted into ✨tests✨

 ## JSON envelope format

 This API works with the envelope format, which is a JSON object containing the following properties: